lidom/ReconstPoFD/README.md

 # ReconstPoFD

 This repository contains the R-package `ReconstPoFD`.
-The only function contained in this package is `reconst_fun()` which allows to reconstruct the (centered) missing parts of a function given the (centered) observed part by using the information from the overall covariance function.
+The only function contained in this package is `reconst_fun()` which allows to reconstruct the (centered) missing parts of a function given the (centered) observed part.

-The underlying method is described in:
+The underlying statistical method is described in:
 [On the Optimal Reconstruction of Partially Observed Functional Data](https://arxiv.org/abs/1710.10099)
 by Alois Kneip and Dominik Liebl (arXiv:1710.10099)